elfurbe/mediascripts/README.md

     - I hate mkvpropedit syntax so much, I never want to remember it again, so this tool does the things I need to do most often in a TUI manner
     - It only works on mkv files, natch.
   - vmafer
     - I wanted to be able to run [vmaf](https://github.com/Netflix/vmaf) comparisons for "am I doing this right" reasons, but remembering and typing the command was super tedious.
-This script is barely a script.
-Using the original file frame rate, it sets the frame subsample size to one second of frames.
-It takes two positional arguments, first is the new file, second is the original file.
-Is that backward, who knows, who cares, I am the one who scripts.
+This used to be a dumb script but now it's less dumb, it has help and options and everything.

-## hevcmeup2
+## hevcmeup2 (and av1meup2, really, they're pretty much functionally identical)
 ### What even is this
 hevcmeup2 is truly the shiniest turd jewel in this shiny turd crown.
 I transcode a lot of video files into hevc for space saving reasons, specifically into yuv420p10le hevc (yes even SDR files, I do not care about your thoughts on transcoding 8-bit data into 10-bit pixels until you've read all of doom9 and since that will kill any human being, the problem will solve itself).
 I got very, very tired of hand-massaging ffmpeg command lines so I built my own wrapper to solve my specific problems.
 It started out quite simple, back before it had a `2` in the name.
 Now it's a complete bloody nightmare of bash nonsense, just absolute fucking chaos of bashisms.
 If you can read this whole script and not need to look up a single convoluted bash tricknique, your service to the secret fire has clearly been both lengthy and arduous.
 ### How do I use it